Bikes for Key Workers

 Update July 2020:

 We have now given out 200 bikes to our NHS and social care heroes across Oxfordshire.
-We are absolutely delighted by the incredible success of this community project - none of this would have happened without the tireless efforts of Cyclox, our volunteer mechanics, our donors and of course the amazing keyworkers.
+We are absolutely delighted by the incredible success of this community project - none of this would have happened without the tireless efforts of Cyclox and our partners, our volunteer mechanics, our donors and of course the amazing keyworkers.

 We are now working towards a target of giving out 300 bikes and also providing wider bike maintenance, training and tuition to make sure that our key workers can stay on the road safely.
 We are still running our fundraising appeal so if you are able to donate that would be greatly appreciated: